merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 The %(kegg-reaction-txt)s and %(kegg-compound-txt)s files introduced above can compare data across origins in the same way as multiple contigs databases, without any anvi'o database.
 Add a `sample` column that assigns each row to its sample of origin, where a sample can be, for example, a genome (e.g., *E. coli* versus *K. pneumoniae*), a metagenome, or a transcriptomic, proteomic, or metabolomic sample.
 Every row must have a sample.

 When a layer's file has a `sample` column but no value column, its elements are compared across samples just as reactions are across contigs databases: they are colored by the sample or by the number of samples in which they occur, a `colorbar_reactions.pdf` (and, for the compound layer, `colorbar_compounds.pdf`) key is written, and all of the same coloring and output options apply, including `--reaction-colormap`, `--compound-colormap`, `--reaction-reverse-overlay`, `--draw-individual-files`, and `--draw-grid`.
 Whether elements are colored by *which* samples or by *how many* is set per layer with `--reaction-sample-summary`/`--compound-sample-summary` (`membership`, `count` or `count_continuous`; by default `membership` for 3 or fewer samples, `count` above that, and `count_continuous` where there are more samples than the colormap has distinguishable colors). `count` writes a discrete colorbar with one band per count and `count_continuous` writes a gradient from the lowest count to the highest, as described under [counts on a continuous scale](#counts-on-a-continuous-scale).
 These per-layer options take the place of `--presence-colormap-scheme`, which applies to contigs database and pangenome inputs only and is rejected for a text run.
 (If a file has a value column, that value colors each sample's own map; see [Color elements by a quantitative value](#color-elements-by-a-quantitative-value).)

+When elements are colored by *which* samples or groups contain them, the color of each of them can be given explicitly in a %(kegg-category-colors-txt)s file rather than sampled from a colormap — `--reaction-category-colors` for the reaction layer and `--compound-category-colors` for the compound layer, each taking the place of that layer's colormap.
+See [Choose the color of each category yourself](#choose-the-color-of-each-category-yourself), which works the same way here as it does for contigs databases and genomes.

 {{ codestart }}
 anvi-draw-kegg-pathways --reaction-txt %(kegg-reaction-txt)s \